 Day 4: Montellano to Arcos de la Frontera

-From Montellano you can see the mountains of Grazalema in the distance, you will experience some hills but not mountains today.
-Today´s cycle takes you into pristine mediterranean forrest of great beauty.
-Most of the cycle is along very quiet country roads except for a section of about 8 kms along a "Via Verde" (disused railway line now used as a cycle lane).
-You will cycle past the typically andalucian town of Puerto Serrano: a good place to stop for lunch.
+From here you will enjoy cycling amongst beautiful Mediterranean woodland along the river Guadalete to reach another legendary hilltop city: Arcos de la Frontera, considered one of the most photogenic towns in Spain.
+From Montellano you can see the mountains of Grazalema in the distance.
+Most of the cycle is along very quiet country roads an a "Via Verde" (pretty railway line now converted into a cycle lane).
+You will cycle past the typically andalucian town of Puerto Serrano: a good place to stop for lunch!

 37 miles (60 km)